Tuesday, January 20, 2026

 Stephen Frankfurt brought his innovative techniques from television advertising to motion graphics.

-For instance, the 1950 Royal Triton Oil commercial, which features a young 24-year-old actress called Marilyn Monroe, is one of the earliest to use a major Hollywood star in a TV commercial.
+The 1950 television commercial for Royal Triton Oil, which features a young and unknown Marilyn Monroe, is one of the first major instances of a Hollywood star in this field.

-Cynthia is the name of Marilyn Monroe's car in the 1950 commercial for Royal Triton Oil.
+Cynthia is the name of Marilyn Monroe's car in the 1950 TV commercial for Royal Triton Oil.

-Marilyn Monroe's 1950 Royal Triton Oil commercial is one of them in television advertising's early talking head era.
+Marilyn Monroe's 1950 television commercial for Royal Triton Oil is one of them in advertising's early talking head era.

 The trailer for The Night of the Iguana was made by Andrew J. Kuehn, which featured techniques that came from the television advertising field, which Stephen Frankfurt pioneered.